Centre for Cross Curricular Initiatives

 Research into young peoples' understanding of cultural harmony and their views as to what schools generally could do to promote student voices Providing research training for young people in the schools to enable them to undertake further research into cultural harmony in their schools.

 Research degree opportunities

-The centre is closely linked to LSBU's Department of Education which offers exciting opportunities for taught postgraduate degrees for awards of MPhil/PhD (by research) or MSc.
+The centre is located within LSBU's Centre for Education and School Partnerships which offers exciting opportunities for taught postgraduate degrees for awards of MPhil/PhD (by research) or MSc.
 Study part-time or full-time in a range of areas and be taught by academic staff who have direct expertise.

-The wide range of research activities in the Faculty of Arts and Human Sciences, together with the mix of academic staff, post-doctoral research fellows and visiting professors, allows us to offer a stimulating and diverse postgraduate environment.
+The wide range of research activities in the School of Law and Social Sciences, together with the mix of academic staff, post-doctoral research fellows and visiting professors, allows us to offer a stimulating and diverse postgraduate environment.
 Read more about Research Degrees at LSBU.

 Prof Sally Inman